M-Ismail-ZA/IsmailsGlossary/README.md

 Ismail's Glossary is a complete, human-readable navigation index for every one of Mathlib4's 9,150 modules — the mathematics library of the Lean 4 proof assistant, and one of the largest libraries of formalized mathematics in existence.
+Originally hand-written by theoretical mathematician, Muhammed Ismail, known for the Lean formalization of Ismail's Primitives, this resource was created for the purpose of making Mathlib easier to understand for everyone.
 Every existing way of searching Mathlib — a declaration-name lookup, an in-editor tactic, a semantic search engine — presupposes that you already know, at least approximately, what you're looking for.
 None of them answer the question a newcomer actually asks: *I want to work with spectral